iankoex/Pesapal/README.md

 # Installation
 The solutions are in the form of an app that runs on macOS and iOS.

 A binary that is signed for development can be found in the releases tab.
+You will be required to trust the app in > Preferences > Privacy and Security.

 The app was created on `Xcode 14.2 (14C18)` but should be compatible with previous versions of Xcode.
 The app runs on macOS v.11 or later and on iOS 14 or later.